 Description of the special night

 The Quran is honorable and so is the night in which the entire Quran was revealed, on the night of 27th Ramadan in 13 B.H.
-(610 A.D.)
-The night was a special nightas the completion of the process of revealing Quran was a single night event clarifying every matter of wisdom needed for humanity.
+(609 A.D.)
+The night was a special night as the completion of the process of revealing Quran was a single night event clarifying every matter of wisdom needed for humanity.
 The process driven by God involving the angels and the Gabriel while God Himself established at the highest height placed the entire Quran into Muhammad’s soul.
-In order to realize the volume of work done in a single night to place infinite wisdom, we may reflect to the fact that the Quran is composed of total 6346 verses (19x334) including 6234 numbered and 112 unnumbered verses distributed in 114 suras (19x6) in the composition.
+In order to realize the volume of work done in a single night to place infinite wisdom, we may reflect to the fact that the Quran is composed of total 6346 (19x334) verses including 6234 numbered and 112 unnumbered verses distributed in 114 (19x6) suras in the composition.

-This great night has been mentioned 7 times in the 7 verses of the Quran calling it “The Night of Power” 3 times and 4 times referred as its pronoun form in the following verses of the Quran:
+This great night has been mentioned 7 times in the feminine noun form in the 7 verses of the Quran calling it “a Night of the Power” 3 times and 2 times referred as its pronoun form as well as “a Blessed Night” once and once referred as its pronoun form in the following verses of the Quran:

-[97:3] The Night of Power (laylati al-qadri) is better than a thousand months.
+[97:3] A Night of the Power (laylati al-qadri) is better than a thousand months.

 Note: The night is consecutively mentioned by name with an attribute of better than a thousand months to describe its importance while the rituals around the annual observance of the night through observing the Salatul Qadr and staying in the masjids during the last ten days of Ramadan are innovations introduced by tradition.